-33rd Annual Christian Prayer Breakfast Fort Worth Tarrant County Has Been POSTPONED
+33rd Annual Christian Prayer Breakfast Fort Worth Tarrant County Has Been CANCELLED

 Thank you so much for the enthusiasm and response to this year’s Prayer Breakfast.
-We regret to announce that the breakfast is postponed indefinitely due to the current coronavirus pandemic.
-We will keep you informed about the future date.
+We regret to announce that the breakfast is cancelled due to the current coronavirus pandemic.
+Please check back for updates.

 “I learned the first rule of repentance: that repentance requires greater intimacy with God than with our sin.
 How much greater?
 About the size of a mustard seed.
 Repentance requires that we draw near to Jesus, no matter what.
 And sometimes we all have to crawl there on our hands and knees.
 Repentance is an intimate affair.
 And for many of us, intimacy with anything is a terrifying prospect.”